attilapiros/trace-agent/README.md

 $ java -jar testartifact-1.0-SNAPSHOT.jar
 Hello World!
 2nd Hello World!
+methodWithArgs
 ```

 ## Let's trace it

 If we would like to:
-- measuere the elapsed time of the `test` method in nanosecond
+- measure the elapsed time of the `test` method in nanosecond
 - see the call stack at the beginning of `anotherMethod`
 - and measure the elapsed time in milliseconds also within the `anotherMethod`
+- the trace the actual argument values used for calling the method `methodWithArgs`

 without touching the testartifact then we could set up the `actions.txt` (the config of the trace agent) like this: